 The following interview has been edited for length and clarity.

-What’s been your biggest success so far?
+Who’s been your biggest mentor so far?

 This article is part of an ongoing series highlighting the startup teams admitted to Wildfire, The Garage’s Summer Pre-Accelerator Program.
 For more information about Wildfire, click here.